 33 and 45 fine speed adjust — The Arduino clock is more than precise enough to give the new design sufficient accuracy without needing adjustments, but the Philips 212’s fine speed adjust is still desired for occasionally tuning records up or down.
 In order to retain the outer appearance and functionality, two of the old potentiometers are mounted on the new board and read by Arduino analog inputs A0 and A1.
 A small adjustment (up to about 2%) is made to the speed controller set-point depending on trim pot rotation.

 Motor speed control — The original circuit drove the motor with DC, controlled by feedback from a tachometer winding.
 In the old circuit, the tachometer sinusoidal output was rectified and filtered to supply a DC feedback signal.
 Rather than replicate that, I square up the tach’s sine output with a comparator (IC1A, LM339D), and then measure period by counting time between pulses.
-The tachometer period provides more accurate feedback, won’t drift, and requires no trim pots.
+Using tachometer period rather than amplitude provides more accurate feedback, won’t drift, and requires no trim pots.
 Motor drive is from an Arduino PWM output (D11) and a MOSFET switch (Q1) connected to the 9V supply.
 The original drive was DC, but I took an educated chance that the 500Hz Arduino PWM output will look enough like DC to the motor.
 Additionally, the rubber drive belt and inertia in the platter smooth out the short drive pulses.
 I also opted for simple proportional control of the motor, and not PID, figuring to try the easiest path first.
 Turntable speed seems very stable with this scheme.

 Power — The original circuit is powered from a discrete transistor -9V regulator circuit that was adjusted by yet another trim pot.
 This was replaced with fixed-output three-terminal linear regulator ICs (U1 and U2) to supply +9V motor drive, and +5V to power the Arduino, LEDs, and buttons.